snotskie/ttrpg/site/src/index.md

 When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark Stat Check.

-### Blessings
+### Blessing Dice

-TODO rework this ①②③④⑤⑥Ⓧ
+Characters in this game each have a pool of Blessing Dice, representing a pool of resources they can draw upon to recharge their abilities and help their friends.

-Characters in this game have Heros that they look up to.
-The first time per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings.
-Subsequent times gain $1$ Blessing instead.
+The first time each session when you succeed a Check or win a Contest by $5$, gain $3$ Blessings.
+The DM may award you Blessings for other achievements, at their own discretion.

-Several times during a session, the DM may award you a Blessing, represented by a small token.

-Once per roll, whether your own or another character’s, you may spend a Blessing to increase the result of that roll by $+1d4$.
-You may only spend Blessings to help other characters this way if your character is near enough to them to reasonably help with the action.

-!!! warning "Rules Notes: Helping as a Team"
-    While a single character can give only one Blessing per roll to help another character, multiple characters can come together to give multiple Blessings together to that character.
+When you gain a Blessing, roll a $d6$ then add that die to your pool of Blessing Dice.
+If you roll a $1$ on the die, gain an additional Blessing.
+As long as you continue to roll a $1$ on the die, you continue to gain an additional Blessing.

 !!! details "DM Note: When to Award Blessings"
     Mechanically, players may earn Blessings by acting as their Hero would.
 However, you as a DM should award them Blessings consistently and throughout each session, as many characters’ abilities depend on them.